 Police Quest 3: The Kindred was the third game in the Police Quest series.
 It is the final game featuring the protagonist, Sonny Bonds, and the fictional city of Lytton, California.

 Police Quest 3 was developed and released during a period of change at Sierra.
 As Lucasarts began to redefine the parameters of Adventure gaming for the PC, the Sierra team followed suit, updating the original text-based interface used in Police Quest 1 and Police Quest 2 with the Sierra Creative Interpreter (SCI), a point-and-click interface featuring controls for walking, looking, touching, speaking and an inventory.
 While the game did not require a mouse in order to play it, it was certainly recommended.
-Graphically, the game also saw improvements, moving from 16-color EGA graphics to 256-color VGA graphics.
+Graphically, the game also saw improvements, moving from 16-color EGA graphics to 256-color VGA graphics (an EGA version of the game was also made available for purchase).
 Unlike the Lucasarts games, however, the player could still die if they did not successfully perform certain tasks, or initiated certain scenarios in the game.
 When doing this, the player would be visited by series creator Jim Walls, one foot perched on the bumper of a squad car, who would briefly (and often sardonically) explain what had gone wrong.